mmeendez8/mmeendez8.github.io/_posts/2024-04-15-video-segmentation.md

 ### Offline vs Online

-Many video segmentation approaches are categorized as offline, analyzing the entire video in one go, ideal for short videos and dependent on the model's capacity for the longest clip.
+Many video segmentation approaches are categorized as offline.
+They process the entire video in one go, which is ideal for short videos and limited by the maximum length the model can process.
 On the other hand online methods divide videos into overlapping chunks, and results from these segments are merged using a rule-based post-tracking method.
-This approach ensures continuous tracking across the video by analyzing and linking instances from overlapping segments.
+This approach ensures continuous tracking across the video by processing and linking instances from overlapping segments.

 ## Video Instance Segmentation